GuillaumeCandela/GuillaumeCandela.github.io/_pages/about.md

 ---
 layout: about
-title: Honorary Research Fellow
+title: about
-permalink: Guillaume Candela/
+permalink: /
 subtitle: <a href='#'>Cardiff University</a>.
 College of Arts, Humanities and Social Sciences.
-Contacts.
-Motto.
-Etc.

 profile:
   align: right